 Austin hosts a highly educated, bilingual, multi-tiered workforce and a passion for success.
 Our population offers skill sets that ranges from high-end technology design, development and marketing to back-office operations that help customers with everything from banking services to video game advice.

 For a lot of companies, Texas is a business-friendly destination.
 There's no personal state income tax and wages are competitive.
-In Austin you'll find a thriving business base that includes enterprises in technology, multi-media, clean energy and life sciences, advanced manufacturing and data centers.
+In Austin you'll find a thriving business base that includes enterprises in technology, digital media, clean energy and life sciences, advanced manufacturing and data centers.
 It's a dynamic business ecosystem that has provided consistent growth for some of the world's most successful companies, including Dell, Whole Foods, Freescale, Facebook, Ebay/PayPal, GM, Samsung, and more.

 Central Texas has the infrastructure to support your business.
 We offer proven telecommunications, transportation, and electric and water utility capacities that support major industries.
 Our municipal utility, Austin Energy, boasts the lowest outage frequency and outage duration rates in the country.
 Also, our modern international airport is among the most sophisticated in the nation.